1. What is a Stocks and Shares ISA?

 In the current tax year you can invest up to £20,000 within your ISA.
-But you don’t have to invest the whole sum in one go - or even at all.
+But you don’t have to invest the whole sum in one go.
 Instead you can choose to invest in your ISA on a regular basis or make ad hoc payments throughout the tax year, which runs from 6 April to 5 April.

 3. How many ISAs can you have?